Academic Catalogs

 http://www.gwcathletics.com/

-The athletic program of Golden West College is coordinated by the Athletic Director.
+The athletics program at Golden West College is coordinated by the Director of Athletics.
 Included in the Physical Education complex are the Gymnasium, Cardiovascular/Strength Training Fitness Center, and the Yoga/Pilates Center.

-Outdoor facilities feature a rubberized all-weather track, football field, baseball stadium, softball stadium, tennis, sand volleyball courts, and soccer fields.
-The total complex is complemented by an Olympic-sized, 50-meter pool and a rehabilitation pool.
+Outdoor facilities feature a rubberized all-weather track, football field, baseball stadium, softball stadium, pickleball courts, sand volleyball courts, and soccer fields.
+The total complex is complemented by an Olympic-sized 50-meter pool and a rehabilitation pool.

 Intercollegiate Athletics

-Golden West College is a member of the Orange Empire Conference of the California Community College Athletic Association.
-Member colleges of the conference are Cypress, Fullerton, Irvine Valley, Orange Coast, Santa Ana, Santiago Canyon, Riverside, Saddleback, and Golden West.
-The college sponsors a full program of intercollegiate athletic competition.
+Golden West College sponsors a full program of intercollegiate athletics competition.
+The college is a member of the Orange Empire Conference and a member institution within the California Community College Athletic Association.
+Other member colleges in the conference are Cypress, Fullerton, Irvine Valley, Orange Coast, Santa Ana, Santiago Canyon, Riverside, and Saddleback.

 In football, the college is a member of the Southern California Football Association comprised of Southern California Community Colleges.

-To be eligible for intercollegiate participation at Golden West College, student athletes must be enrolled in 12 units of coursework.
-To remain eligible in subsequent semesters, they must satisfactorily complete 24 units between seasons of competition of which 18 need to be academic, vocational or remedial, and maintain a cumulative 2.0 grade point average since the start of the semester/quarter of the first participation.
-Questions on athletic eligibility should be referred to the Athletic Director.
+To be eligible for intercollegiate athletics participation at Golden West College, student athletes must be enrolled in 12 units of coursework.
+To remain eligible in subsequent semesters, they must satisfactorily complete 24 units between seasons of competition (of which 18 units must be academic, vocational or remedial) and maintain a cumulative 2.0 grade-point average since the start of the semester/quarter of the first participation.
+Questions regarding athletics eligibility should be referred to the Director of Athletics.

-For additional information on athletic eligibility and athletic teams, contact athletics@gwc.cccd.edu or call (714) 895-8333.
+For additional information about athletics teams and eligibility for competition, please contact athletics@gwc.cccd.edu or call (714) 895-8282.

 Physical Education and Fitness Programs

-For additional information on physical education and programs, contact physicaleducation@gwc.cccd.edu or call (714) 895-8333
+For additional information regarding physical education courses and programs, please contact physicaleducation@gwc.cccd.edu or call (714) 895-8282.

 Campus Life